 - The child is left alone (or not touched) for hours or days at a time

-A child with RAD may not perceive touch as a good sensation - they may resist hugs or other types of touch meant to nurture or show affection.
-They may also display more affection toward complete strangers over their parents or primary caregivers.
+A child with RAD may not perceive touch as a good sensation – they may resist hugs or other types of touch meant to nurture or show affection.
+They may also display more affection toward complete strangers than to their parents or primary caregivers.

 Other symptoms of RAD include severe temper tantrums, troubling disobedience, or manipulative behavior.
 Not all children with RAD will set out to harm younger siblings or baby animals, as Beth did during her childhood.
 Beth’s is a severe case, caused by severe trauma.

 How Many Children Are Affected By RAD?